-Alongside the response to covid, financial stability continues to be a priority for the Council.
+Alongside the response to the challenges and changes faced, financial stability continues to be a priority for the Council.
 A balanced budget for a three year period continues to be maintained.
-It is however a challenging time and the Council is aware that significant issues and challenges lie ahead; the Resource Planning and Prioritisation process provides a continuous process the ensure this remains at the forefront.
+It is however a challenging time and the Council is aware that significant issues and challenges lie ahead; the Resource Planning and Prioritisation (RPP) process provides a continuous process the ensure this remains at the forefront.

 The Council incorporates all elements of performance management into one integrated approach.
-This is reported to Cabinet on a quarterly basis and to Overview and Scrutiny Committee on half-yearly basis, with an annual report to Council.
+This is reported to Cabinet on a quarterly basis and to Overview and Scrutiny Committee on halfyearly basis, with an annual report to Council.
 This provides effective member oversight on all key issues including budget, performance and risk.